-During the year ended December 31, 2022 the Company wrote-off no fully depreciated assets.
+During the year ended December 31, 2023, the Company wrote-off three fully depreciated assets.
+During the year ended December 31, 2022, the Company wrote-off no fully depreciated assets.

 Income Taxes - The Internal Revenue Service has taken the position that real estate cooperatives are subject to Section 277 of the Internal Revenue Code (the "Code").